Jeremiah-Ropo/demo-credit/README.md

-# my starter - repo
+# DEMO CREDIT - repo

 - Description: DEMO-CREDIT is a mobile lending app that requires wallet functionality.